CleanCut/rusty_sword_arena/HowToLearnRust.md

 - [Clippy](https://github.com/rust-lang-nursery/rust-clippy) is a super-amazing linter.
 It will tell you how to change working code into _idiomatic_ and _high-performing_ code.
 - [rustfmt](https://github.com/rust-lang-nursery/rustfmt) will format your code according to Rust style guidelines.
   There's only one set of Rust style guidelines...so there's nothing to argue about!
+Unfortunately, the project is right in the middle of a major overhaul...so it pretty much only works if you're using the nightly compiler (sigh).

 ### Reading